What is DSL Connection, Types, How Does It Work | Vitel Global

 DSL

-6 min read
+10 min read

-Reading Time: 6 minutes
+Reading Time: 10 minutes

 What is DSL (Digital Subscriber Line)?

-(DSL) Digital Subscriber Line is the predominant broadband internet connection, offering global access to the web via copper telephone lines.
-In the 1990s, DSL internet service was launched with the motive to eliminate the dial-up method.
+(Digital Subscriber Line) DSL is the predominant broadband internet connection, offering global access to the web via copper telephone lines.
+DSL, formerly called a digital subscriber loop, was launched in the 1990s to eliminate the dial-up method.
 However, the advancements in telecommunications technology emerged with the cable, fiber, and hybrid fiber-coaxial (HFC) connections that mitigated the staying power of DSL connections.
-It is widely used and cost-effectively available to provide you with the benefits over cable, especially when there are many subscribers online at the same time.
-It is less expensive than the fiber-optic, satellite, or other internet connections.

 DSL is available in the range of 256 Kbps to 100 Mbps.
 However, make sure that the quality of the copper wires is superior, like the 24-gauge cable, as it plays a vital role in maintaining consistency in the data transmission process.
-Besides, users who travel 5.5 km beyond require fiber optic cables.
-The advancements in telecommunications technology become more potent with the IT integrators and DSL providers due to the excellent speed and accessibility.
+The speed range depends on the technology used and the distance from the provider.

 Read more: Advanced Business Phone Features.